clemenssielaff/notf/pynotf/pynotf/scene/scene.md

 # The Widget

 A Widget is the basic building block of of the Scene's tree structure.
-It is an architectural detail and not accessible to user scripts.
 Every Widget has a single parent, which is constant and guaranteed to be valid throughout the Widget's lifetime -- except for the root Widget, whose parent is always empty.
 The root Widget is created with the Scene and is the last Widget to be destroyed.

-Every Widget has 0-n child Widget in no particular order, addressable by a Widget-unique name.
+Every Widget has 0-n child Widget, addressable by a Widget-unique name.
 New Widget can only be created by their parent Widget, and only be removed by their parent (except the root, which is created and destroyed by the Scene).
 When a parent Widget removes one if its children, the child will remove all of it children first before destroying itself.
 It is not possible to change a Widget's parent as that would change the Widget's Path.
 You can however change its position among its siblings since that operation does not influence how the Widget would be addressed in the Scene.
 For more details see Widget.Path and Z-value below.

 One basic design decision is that parent Widgets have explicit knowledge of their children, but child Widgets should never rely on the presence of a particular parent.
 This way, we can build re-usable atomic Widgets that are easily composable into larger ones.
 Think of child Widgets as an implementation detail of the parent.